Reduce the disease burden of diabetes mellitus (DM) and improve the quality of life for all persons who have, or are at risk for, DM.

 - The need to take advantage of recent discoveries on the individual and societal benefits of improved diabetes management and prevention by bringing life-saving discoveries into wider practice

-- The clear need to complement improved diabetes management strategies with efforts in primary prevention among those at risk for developing DM
+- The clear need to complement improved diabetes management strategies with efforts in primary prevention among those at risk for developing type 2 DM

 Four “transition points” in the natural history of diabetes health care provide opportunities to reduce the health and economic burden of DM: